Q. What is the difference between Graduation and Convocation?

 - fraternity or sorority adornments

 On February 3, 2016, the Senate of the University of Manitoba, on the recommendation of the Senate Committee on Academic Dress, approved the Indigenous graduation stole as presented to Indigenous graduands at the University's Annual Traditional Graduation Pow Wow to be worn with academic regalia during the Convocation ceremony.
 For more information regarding the Indigenous graduation stole, please contact the Indigenous Student Centre.

 Q. What should I do with my personal belongings?

-A. We encourage you to bring as few possessions with you as you can.
+A. We encourage you to bring as few possessions with you as possible.
 There will be coat racks for you to use for your outerwear.
-Staff will remain in Max Bell Field House for the duration of your ceremony to watch whatever coats and other items are left behind.
-However, we suggest that, whenever possible, you leave your valuables (purses, cameras, cell phones, and so on) with a friend or family member who has come to watch and cheer you on.
+We suggest that, whenever possible, you leave your valuables (purses, cameras, cell phones, and so on) with a friend or family member who has come to watch and cheer you on.

 Q. What time should I arrive?

 A. You should arrive 1 ½ hours before the scheduled start of the ceremony, and absolutely no later than 1 hour before.